-^{} Well subject to a natural vacuum so upper transducer reports less than atmospheric pressure
+Well subject to a natural vacuum so upper transducer reported less than atmospheric pressure until 2023

 Monitoring data for MW 35-7-15-1 are plotted in Figure 2-7.
-As summarized in Table 2-5 for the 13-year period of record, the net change in downhole pressure is a decrease of 14.73 psi.
+As summarized in Table 2-5 for the 15-year period of record, the net change in downhole pressure is a decrease of 7.05 psi.
 The well follows an overall decreasing pressure trend with seasonal variability dominated by late winter/early spring recharge.
-The net change in the calculated water level in the well is a decrease of 25.69 feet.
+The net change in the calculated water level in the well is a decrease of 15.33 feet.
 The magnitude of this decrease was approximately doubled in 2018 due to extreme drought conditions and complete lack of observable recharge.
 This all but repeated again in 2020-2022, with a very muted recharge trend when compared to 2016 and 2017.
+2023 showed a substantial pressure increase due to water level rise associated with groundwater recharge from the very wet winter of 2022-2023, which regained the level decline that started following the very wet winter of 2018-2019.
 As noted on Figure 2-7, water flowed from the well at a rate of 0.25 gallons per minute (gpm) when the well was vented for maintenance on June 3, 2010.
 For charting purposes, the water level in the shut-in well at that time was estimated to be slightly above ground surface with the upper transducer under water at 2 ft bgs.

 The wellhead pressure started dropping below atmospheric pressure around August 12, 2010.
 This condition suggested either a potential problem with the upper transducer or a well pressure vacuum effect created in a completely shut-in well under declining water level conditions.
-A well instrumentation inspection and atmospheric pressure check conducted during each subsequent site visit through 2013 has confirmed the proper function of the upper transducer.
-Venting the well allowed for physical confirmation that the well was under vacuum pressure conditions which have continued through January 1, 2023.
+A well instrumentation inspection and atmospheric pressure check conducted during each subsequent site visit through 2013 confirmed the proper function of the upper transducer.
+Venting the well allowed for physical confirmation that the well was under vacuum pressure conditions which have continued through January 1, 2025.